Logo Concurso Mobile

 • S. Prokofiev - Concerto No. 1 and No. 3

-The third stage is divided in semifinal and final.
-The semifinal is going to be conducted with a professional accompanist, chosen by the Organizational Committee.
-If the participant wants to bring his/her own accompanist, he/she can do so, but the expenses must be paid for by the participant.
-The first three places, not defined at that moment, will participate in the Grand Finale of the Competition, accompanied by the Yucatan Symphony Orchestra on Friday, December 1st 2023.
-After the concert, the winner and the second and third places are going to be announced.
-Furthermore the public is going to have the opportunity to choose its favorite finalist from the final stage with the Orchestra.
+The Third Stage is divided into semifinal and final.
+The semifinal will be done with a professional accompanying pianist, chosen by the organizing committee.
+If the participant wishes, they may bring their own accompanying pianist, whose expenses are covered by the participant.
+The top three places, not yet defined, will go to the Grand Final of the Competition, accompanied by the Symphony Orchestra of Yucatan on Friday, December 5, 2025.
+After this concert, the winner, second and third place will be decided.
+The audience will also be given the opportunity to choose their favorite finalist.

-* The Winner and the finalists will be defined after averaging out their grades from all of the Competition's stages.
+* The Winner and the finalists will be determined after calculating an average of the scores obtained during all stages of the Competition.